seungho-snu/FxSR/README.md

 ### <u>TARGETED PERCEPTUAL LOSS</u>

+The effect of choosing different layers when estimating perceptual losses on different regions, e.g., on edge and texture regions, where the losses correspond to MSE, ReLU 2-2 (VGG22), and ReLU 4-4 (VGG44) of the VGG-19 network.
 <p align="center"><img src="figure/fig_VGGs.png" width="700"></p>

-The effect of choosing different layers when estimating perceptual losses on different regions, e.g., on edge and texture regions, where the losses correspond to MSE, ReLU 2-2 (VGG22), and ReLU 4-4 (VGG44) of the VGG-19 network.

 ### <u>PROPOSED SR WITH FLEXIBLE STYLE</u>

+The proposed flexible SR model is optimized with a conditional objective, which is a weighted sum of several perceptual losses corresponding to different feature levels, where each weight changes depending on the style map.

 <p align="center"><img src="figure/eqn_01.PNG" width="200"></p>